ZWasilonek/school-panel-control-webapp/README.md

 ## Running the app
-To run the application, insert in the context.xml file located in src/main/webapp/META-INF:
+To run the application, insert in the context.xml file located in the directory src/main/webapp/META-INF:

 database connection details
 ```